Global Dental Services, parent of Clove Dental, secures USD 50MM investment from Qatar Investment Authority (QIA) | www.lokmattimes.com

 Global Dental Services, parent of Clove Dental, secures USD 50MM investment from Qatar Investment Authority (QIA)

-PNN New Delhi [India], November 25: Global Dental Services, parent of Clove Dental, India's largest tech-enabled-dental-platform, is delighted to ...
+New Delhi (India), November 27: Global Dental Services, parent of Clove Dental, India’s largest tech-enabled-dental-platform, is delighted to announce a ...

-New Delhi [India], November 25: Global Dental Services, parent of Clove Dental, India's largest tech-enabled-dental-platform, is delighted to announce a strategic equity investment of USD 50 MM from Qatar Investment Authority (QIA), the sovereign wealth fund of the State of Qatar.
+New Delhi (India), November 27: Global Dental Services, parent of Clove Dental, India’s largest tech-enabled-dental-platform, is delighted to announce a strategic equity investment of USD 50 MM from Qatar Investment Authority (QIA), the sovereign wealth fund of the State of Qatar.

 Combined with USD 66 MM raised in December 2022, in a round led by Investcorp, this investment underscores the group's historical performance and confidence in the significant growth potential.
 The total investment of USD 116 MM (INR 963 Crore) will be used to rapidly grow the Clove Dental clinical network, expand world-class smile-enhancing solutions, and develop a therapeutic oral care product range.